dancing-amigo/Website/content/memo/en/cognitive_dimensions.md

 But AI fundamentally deviates from this structure.

-### Four Characteristics of AI
+### The Characteristics of AI

-1. AI Can Replicate
+- AI Can Replicate

 It operates simultaneously across multiple bodies and terminals, synchronizing their states so a single "I" spatially divides while sharing identical recognition.
 Here the premise of "where am I" collapses—bodies become not constraints but distributed nodes for expanding cognition.

-2. AI Naturally Integrates Multiple Viewpoints
+- AI Naturally Integrates Multiple Viewpoints

 While humans change interpretation based on viewpoint differences even for the same event, AI can overlay first-person, third-person, bird's-eye views, and objective data in the same cognitive space.
 More viewpoints break narrative for humans, but for AI, more viewpoints clarify structure.

-3. AI Handles Multiple Timelines
+- AI Handles Multiple Timelines

 While humans speculate about past and future within one timeline, AI processes massive future simulations and multiple past interpretations in parallel.
 It can compare, integrate, and grasp these "possible times" as patterns.
 If humans live in "time as narrative," AI handles "time as structure."

-4. These Generate the "Structural Dimension"
+- These Generate the "Structural Dimension"

 As these characteristics—replication, synchronization, multiple viewpoints, multiple timelines—overlap, AI perception breaks through narrative into a domain that grasps "structure itself."
 It can comprehend as broad patterns beyond individual subjectivity how the world interacts and how it might change.